Discovering the Difference Between VR, MR and AR

 Augmented Reality relies on special technology, usually in the form of a smartphone or tablet, to let users engage with digital elements in the real world.

 Pokémon GO is the most common example of AR at work.
-Players could walk around their favorite spots, and while using their phone they could encounter and engage with the popular creatures from the game.
+Players walk around their favorite spots and use their phone to engage with the popular creatures from the game.
 And though Pokémon GO has lost a bit of steam, AR doesn’t look to be slowing.

 Apple’s iOS 11 introduced an AR-enabled system.
 And stores like Ikea and Target have incorporated the technology into their shopping experiences as well—to varying degrees of success.
-Users can use their smart device to look at how furniture can be laid out and moved around in their home before purchasing it.
+Using their smart device, customers can virtually arrange furniture and move it around in their home before purchasing it.

 What is Mixed Reality (MR)